nank1ro/solidart/packages/solidart_lint/README.md

-This package is a developer tool for users of flutter_solidart, designed to help stop common issue and simplify repetetive tasks.
+This package is a developer tool for users of flutter_solidart, designed to help stop common issues and simplify repetetive tasks.

 > I highly recommend using this package to avoid errors and understand how to properly use flutter_solidart